Christoph33one/viks-bakery/README.md

 - Message handler returns message and clears after three seconds as intended.
 - All hover effect work to a mouse over action.
 - Website is tested on Google Chrome browser & Safari broswer.
+- I have added a error 404 page and I have tested if a user adds an incorrect url to the site.
+The user gets a 404 error page.

 ---